 Once everything’s marinated, it’s only a matter of tossing it in a quick batter, then frying.
 It’s easy-to-make in a pinch and worth the waiting time from marinating.
 Try these buttermilk chicken tenders with some savory French Fries for dinner tonight!

 And for another chicken meal, try out our recipe for tasty McDonalds Chicken Nuggets.

 How To Make Copycat Mcdonald's Buttermilk Crispy Tenders

 A batch of juicy and crispy chicken tenders are just what you need to complete a meal!
 They’re marinated in buttermilk for the most tender and delicious bite.

-In a large saute pan or high-sided pan, add in the oil until it reaches about ¾ full.
+In a deep skillet, add in the oil until it reaches about ¾s full.
 Heat the oil over medium heat until it reaches 350 degrees F.

 Using tongs, carefully place the chicken tenders into the hot oil.
 Add at least two or three at a time to avoid crowding the pan.

-Serve hot with a side of your favorite dipping sauce, and enjoy!
+Serve hot with a side of roughly ¼ cup of your favorite dipping sauce and enjoy!

 - Calcium: 202mg